- WHO declares monkeypox outbreak a global health emergency

 One of the lawmakers who backed the proposal, Aldis Gobzems from right-wing party For Each and Every One, who is himself gay, defended the initiative and compared it to public health measures aimed at controlling the spread of the coronavirus.

-In Berlin, one of the organisers of the CSD Pride event, Ulli Pridat, said preparations were going ahead as planned, but noted that the monkeypox outbreak could fuel stigma towards LGBTQ+ people in Germany.
+One of the organisers of Berlin Pride, Ulli Pridat, said the monkeypox outbreak could fuel stigma towards LGBTQ+ people in Germany.

 He cited a ban on blood donation by gay and bi men in the country, which has reported a rise in hate crimes targeting LGBTQ+ people in recent years.